Skip to main contentSkip Navigation or Skip to Content

 Credibility

-Backed by decades of experience in distance education, OL is part of a bricks-and-mortar university.
+Backed by decades of experience in distance education, Open Learning is part of a bricks-and-mortar university.
 Our Open Learning Faculty Members are highly credentialed and well-experienced in teaching in an online environment.

 How Open Learning serves students

-Student contact with OL usually begins with an Enrolment Services Officer, who answers questions via telephone and email and helps a student register.
-For those students who enrol in programs, dedicated Program Advisors design educational plans that help students successfully attain their credentials.
+Student contact usually begins with an enrolment services officer, who answers questions via telephone and email and helps a student register.
+For those students who enrol in programs, dedicated program advisors design educational plans that help students successfully attain their credentials.

 In all courses and programs, students receive personalized attention.
 They work one-on-one with their Open Learning Faculty Members, interacting mostly via email and the course's learning management system and occasionally by telephone.
 These interactions are student-driven, and they are motivational.

 Students need not come to campus to take final exams.
-Students residing within Canada but outside BC can take final exams at one of Open Learning's CIN (Canadian Invigilator Network) examination centres, providing they live within 100 km of that centre.
-Students within BC can take their final exams at an Exam Centre closest to them.
+Students residing within Canada but outside BC can take final exams at one of Open Learning's Canadian Invigilator Network examination centres, providing they live within 100 km of that centre.
+Students within BC can take their final exams at an exam centre closest to them.
 Open Learning can work with students to provide alternate arrangements, where necessary.

 Search To Top